ponyman68/PPfilter/README.md

 # PPfilter
 Userscript for filtering images on 4chan /mlp/ by data-md5.
 Works on any board, just adjust the url.

-This repository includes approximately 180k MD5s of barby content often reposted on /mlp/.
+This repository includes approximately 200k MD5s of barbie images.

 # Installation